-8. Take a picture next to the statue of King Neptune

-9. Take part to one of the festivals or summers events
+Take part in one of the festivals or summers events

 There are many live concerts along the waterfront and many places for shopping and dining on the street, so it seems to be a lot of fun.

 10. Visit the Virginia Aquarium & Marine Science Center

 Visiting the Virginia Aquarium & Marine Science Center is a must if you are a marine life lover.
 It’s the largest in the state and you get to see over 300 species of sharks and giant sea turtles.
 The aquarium is located on General Booth Boulevard.

 11. Have an ice cream with candies

 You can try Ben & Jerry’s, Cold Stone Creamery, Rita’s or Kohr Bros.
 I wish to tell you from where I got the one in the picture, but I swear I can’t remember.

-Now reads.
-8. Take a picture next to the statue of King Neptune